Makeup Tips to Cover Psoriasis

 • When in doubt, turn to the professionals.
 Makeup artists can work wonders with their know-how, professional products and experience.
 If you are having trouble with a particularly troublesome spot (or you don’t know where to start), consider booking a consultation with a makeup artist at a makeup counter, or ask your doctor if they can recommend a corrective makeup artist who could help.

-You May Also Like:Genital Psoriasis
+You May Also Like:Coping With People’s Reactions to Psoriasis

 Related Search Topics (Ads):